 Singing at Halloween will create stormy weather.

-Handing someone a loaf of bread upside down – or putting it on the table upside down brings bad luck.
-In fact one person said it means that you will be killed or kill (?) – very weird, though generally it’s supposed to invite hunger into the house.
+Handing someone a loaf of bread upside down, or putting it on the table upside down brings bad luck, it’s supposed to invite hunger into the house.

-You must never give a friend a knife as a gift – they must give you a coin so that they “buy” it from you therefore saving your friendship from being “cut”.
+You must never give a friend a knife as a gift, they have first give you a coin so that they “buy” it from you therefore saving your friendship from being “cut”.

-My personal favourite – treading in dog poo with your right foot brings bad luck, however treading in dog poo in France with your left foot brings good luck!
-An enterprising art and design shop in Paris have crapitalised on this weird superstition by setting up an online store selling “Lucky dog shit from Paris” – though you can’t really buy it (yet) you can become a fan on their website at: http://www.atypyk.com/dogshit/fanclub.html
+My personal favourite: treading in dog poo with your right foot brings bad luck, however treading in dog poo in France with your left foot brings good luck!
+An enterprising art and design shop in Paris did “crapitalise” on this weird superstition by setting up an online store selling “Lucky dog shit from Paris” but strangely enough, it wasn’t a best seller.